New York City Mental Stress Workers’ Compensation Lawyers

-A History of Success in Complex Workers’ Compensation Cases
+A History of Success in Mental Health Workers’ Compensation Cases

 Whether you have not yet filed a claim, or your claim has been denied by your employer, our firm is ready to fight for you.
-If your employer has retaliated against you for filing a workers’ compensation claim, whether by wrongfully terminating your employment or in some other way, our attorneys can also help you fight back.
+If your employer has retaliated against you for filing a workers’ compensation claim, whether by wrongfully terminating your employment or in some other way, our mental health attorneys for worker’s comp can also help you fight back.